 Half an hour outside of Bodø you’ll find Kjerringøy, which with its alpine landscape and white sandy beaches is well worth a visit.
 Kjerringøy also happens to be home to the Kjerringøy Trading Post, Norway’s best preserved trading post from the 1800s.

-Dan and I wandered around here and it almost did feel like we had traveled back in time.
+I wandered around here and it almost did feel like I had traveled back in time.

 Bodø is surrounded by some of Norway’s most beautiful beaches